 ITAC has two Public Sector Business Committees: Federal and Ontario.

-Forum members can access the Federal PSBC Forum here.
+For members only: Explore the Federal PSBC

 contact: Cindy Baker

-ITAC’a Ontario Public Sector Business Committee monitors, assesses and advises on public sector business and government procurement policies and practices in Ontario.
+ITAC’s Ontario Public Sector Business Committee monitors, assesses and advises on public sector business and government procurement policies and practices in Ontario.
 It regularly hosts members-only Fireside Chat events that provide unique access to government leaders.
 It also hosts bi-annual events with the Corporate Chief Information Officer of the Ontario Government, and several of his CIOs.

 contact: Denise Shortt